 “One product Flex is manufacturing for the cars of the future is a noise cancellation module in collaboration with iFLYTEK," said Chris Obey, Flex President, Automotive.
 "The product is being manufactured for multiple OEMs and tier-1 suppliers, and promises to reduce noise inside cars, which is essential for voice recognition accuracy," said Obey.

 He added, "A second product is a speech recognition-based head unit which we’re currently manufacturing for Chery.
 We’ve received very positive feedback that this product has helped boost the sales of cars it’s on."

 While debates on utility, feasibility, and safety rage around self-driving vehicles, which depend on advances in AI, there’s nothing but momentum for AI applications when it comes to natural language processing in mobility solutions.

 Speech recognition is poised to transform the landscape of the automotive industry, with far-reaching implications in every aspect of the automotive experience, much as 5G technology will soon be deployed to enable vehicles to communicate with each other, the surrounding environment and passengers.

-With such interesting prospects ahead of us, we're eager to accelerate into the future at Flex.
+With such interesting prospects ahead of us, we're eager to accelerate into the future.